Bryan Cranston provided by

 Atlantic air and great seafood.”

-So, as Breaking Bad reaches its conclusion, the man behind Walter White may well be driving along the
+So, as millions of viewers watch Breaking Bad reach its conclusion, the man behind Walter White may well be driving along the

 Wild Atlantic Way at that very moment.